Hong Kong national security law: Can civil liberties survive another year? | DW | 30.06.2021

 "Upholding the values and culture of Hong Kongers can help us bond, especially at a time when the government is trying all kinds of strategies to break civil society in Hong Kong," said exiled activist Frances Hui.

-"The 2019 pro-democracy movement proved this, and I think when there is another big moment for Hong Kong, the sense of belonging can bring people together again," he added.
+"The 2019 pro-democracy movement proved this, and I think when there is another big moment for Hong Kong, the sense of belonging can bring people together again," she added.

-However, for the time being, professor Hui thinks the world should expect to see all remaining pockets of freedom in Hong Kong come under a government crackdown, as they try to stamp out any voices of dissent.
+However, for the time being, Professor Victoria Hui thinks the world should expect to see all remaining pockets of freedom in Hong Kong come under a government clampdown as they try to stamp out any voices of dissent.

 "The police will keep using a combination of hard and soft measures to take away pockets of freedom," she said.
 "The concern is that the days for all pockets of freedom to exist are numbered."